 ROUND HOG FEEDERS ARE A BETTER DESIGN

-The round axis of the Big Wheel Feeders improve the feeding and growth performance of your animals.
+The round axis of the Big Wheel Feeders improves the feeding and growth performance of your animals.
 The feeder spreads animals radially around the self-cleaning troughwhich provides more standing room and less physical contact between the pigs.
-Conventional rectangular feeders force pigs into close contact with each other and often result in wasteful competition for the food.
+Conventional rectangular feeders force pigs into close contact with each other and often result in wasteful competition for food.

 HOG FARMER TESTIMONIAL